-- A. The Town of Norwell Conservation Commission is designated as the Stormwater Authority under the Stormwater Management Bylaw and shall administer, implement and enforce these regulations.
+- A. The Town of Norwell Conservation Commission is designated as the Stormwater Authority under the Stormwater Management Bylaw and shall administer, implement, and enforce these regulations.
 Any powers granted to or duties imposed upon the Stormwater Authority may be delegated in writing by Stormwater Authority to its employees or agent(s). - B. Waiver.
-Stormwater Authority may waive strict compliance with any requirement of these regulations promulgated hereunder, where: - (1) such action is allowed by federal, state, and local statutes and/or regulations, - (2) is in the public interest, and - (3) is not inconsistent with the purpose and intent of these regulations. - C. The Stormwater Authority may amend regulations after holding a public hearing.
-Notice of the time, place, and subject matter shall be published in a newspaper of general circulation in Norwell once, not less than seven days before the day of such a hearing.
+Stormwater Authority, or its designee(s), may waive strict compliance with any requirement of these regulations promulgated hereunder, where: - (1) such action is allowed by federal, state, and local statutes and/or regulations, - (2) is in the public interest, - (3) is not inconsistent with the purpose and intent of these regulations, and - (4) where temporary disturbance is so minimal (based on review of its size, duration, site specific conditions, location, erosion and sediment control measures) the Stormwater Authority, or its designee(s), determines a formal filing is not necessary. - C. The Stormwater Authority may amend regulations after holding a public hearing.
+Notice of the time, place, and subject matter shall be advertised in a newspaper of general local circulation, once in each of two (2) successive weeks, the first publication being at least fourteen (14) days prior to the hearing date.